thalesgroup-cert/FAST/README.md

 # LICENSE

-The FAST code is released under the Massachusetts Institute of Technology License.
+The FAST code is released under the Massachusetts Institute of Technology (MIT) license.
 See LICENSE for details.

 ## EMBEDDED SOFTWARE